danielitogomez/kubernetes/jenkins/README.md

 This project is the POC for minimum setup of Jenkins on Kubernetes Cluster

 ## Installation
-You can use GKE or another Cloud with Kubernetes Engine and use on premise kubernetes cluster.
+You can use GKE or another Cloud with Kubernetes Engine or use on premise kubernetes cluster.

 * Run over VMs
 Use this scripts for install and config the master node and workers nodes https://github.com/danielitogomez/bash/tree/master/kubernetes